 My device will be four years old in November of 2020.
 As of March 2020, it is still going strong.
 I ran daily treatments consisting of 5-10 hours for the first two years.
 In the past year and a half, I have been running less and even skipping days without an increase of fibromyalgia or psoriatic arthritis symptoms.

-The cost: $399 or $344 when purchased through my Oska Wellness link and discount code is applied.
-It is also available on Amazon at the regular price, but no discounts are available.
+The cost: $399 or $344 when purchased through my Oska Wellness link and a discount code is applied.

 This PEMF device is much smaller and lighter than the Oska Pulse.
 It also has a much shorter lifespan.
 It may last for as little as 30 days or several months, depending on how often you run treatments.
 Each device has a 720-hour battery.
 However, it is just as effective at relieving chronic pain!